-I am an independent photo and video journalist based in Istanbul, Turkey.
+I am an independent photo and video journalist.

 There was a point in my life when I wanted to become an industrial engineer.
 I was attracted to the idea of improving processes, working with people seeking efficiency in the pursuit of a goal.
 Somewhere along the way I discovered visual storytelling and decided to become a journalist.